lcetinsoy/simple-indexer/Readme.md

 pip install -r requirements.txt

 ## usage

-1. Launch the indexer server using  main.py
+1. Launch the indexer server: uvicorn main:app --reload

-2. Index documents from files using ingestion.py : python ingestion.py path/to/folder
-folder contains files to index
+2. Index documents from files using ingestion.py: python ingestion.py path/to/folder.
+Folder contains files to index.
+You can also directly use the endpoint /index-documents (cf /docs)

 3. Query the engine using your favorite http client with /query-document endpoint